📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 The math of after-work timing

 A typical 6 PM workday end leaves you with maybe 90 minutes before dinner, family time, or evening commitments.
 A 30-minute session takes about 50 minutes door-to-door including check-in and dressing.
 That fits comfortably into the 90-minute window with time to spare.
 A 60-minute session takes 80 minutes, which leaves only 10 minutes of buffer — too tight if traffic is bad or check-in takes longer.
 The 30-minute format is built for exactly this kind of tight after-work scenario.
-The flat-rate $50 versus $60 saves a moderate amount per visit, which compounds over weekly or bi-weekly visits into meaningful annual savings.
+The flat-rate $50 versus $70 saves $20 per visit, which compounds over weekly or bi-weekly visits into meaningful annual savings.

 Best after-work windows at our spa